Ultra-Millionaire Tax Act of 2021: Implementation

 Although the proposal has gained support, it might be difficult to implement.
 First, valuating assets of wealthy is often complicated, especially for illiquid assets.
 It can be seen from the proposition itself that enforcing the tax will be expensive, with a significant part of the revenue having to be used for administration and auditing, as well as the fact that millionaires might still find loopholes to lower or avoid their payment.
 U.S. Treasury Secretary Janet Yellen stated in an interview that a wealth tax is off the table, as it's "something that has very difficult implementation problems."
 She added that "a wealth tax has been discussed," but it's not favored by President Joe Biden.

 The Constitution

 A wealth tax could be unconstitutional in the United States.
-Article I of the Constitution, Section 9, bars any "capitation, or other direct, tax".
+Article I of the United States Constitution, Section 9, bars any "capitation, or other direct, tax".
 In 1895, the Supreme Court ruled that a federal income tax was therefore unconstitutional.
 The 16th Amendment made income tax constitutional, but it did not cover a wealth tax.